|

 Automatic and semi-automatic signals were prefixed with letters referring to the line to which the signal applied.
 The number referred to the lower of the two mileposts that the signal was situated between.
 For example, DB105 was an automatic signal located between mileposts 105 and 106 on the Down Badminton line.
 If a single mile contained more than one automatic signal applicable to the same line, each was suffixed A, B, etc. in the direction of travel.
 For example, UFM1B identified the second automatic signal located between mileposts 1 and 2 on the Up Filton Main line.

 Signals that were controlled from a level crossing ground frame but supervised from a remote signal box had an additional prefix letter.
-The usual prefix code for the supervising signal box was followed by an additional letter indicating the crossing frame.
+The usual prefix code for the supervising signal box was followed by an additional letter signifying the crossing frame.
 For example, RK103 was a signal controlled from Kintbury Crossing ground frame and supervised from Reading signal box.

 On the Newport resignalling scheme, main controlled signals on the Main or Relief lines were prefixed N in the usual manner.
 Shunting signals and all other main controlled signals were prefixed according to their former control area, however.
 For example, the prefix code B referred to the Ebbw Junction area.